deeporiginbio/deeporigin-client/docs/install.md

     flit install deeporigin
     ```

-## Supported Python versions

-`deeporigin` is [tested](https://github.com/deeporiginbio/deeporigin-client/actions/workflows/main.yml) against these versions of Python using GitHub Actions:

-- 3.9
-- 3.10
-- 3.11
-- 3.12

 ## For developers

 !!! warning "Developers only"
     If you intend to contribute this package, we recommend installing this package via the instructions below.
-If you merely intend to use this package, we recommend following the instructions above.
+If you simply intend to use this package, we recommend following the instructions above.

 ### Get the code

-First, run the following command:
+First, run the following command to clone the source code repository:

 ```bash
 git clone git@github.com:deeporiginbio/deeporigin-client.git
 ```